sharma-a/Signaloid-gaussian-elimination/README.md

 [<img src="https://assets.signaloid.io/add-to-signaloid-cloud-logo-light-v6.png#gh-light-mode-only" alt="[Add to signaloid.io]" height="30">](https://signaloid.io/repositories?connect=https://github.com/sharma-a/Signaloid-gaussian-elimination#gh-light-mode-only)

 # Solution of systems of linear equations with random coefficients and random right hand side
 This program solves a system of linear equations $Ax=b$ where the matrix $A$ and the vector $b$ have random entries.
 The program handles the case where $A$ is a non-singular square matrix.
 The solution to such a system is a random vector whose distribution is difficult to find analytically.
-This program uses the Uncertainty tracking feature of the Signaloid system to find these distributions.
+This program uses the method of Gaussian Elimination along with the uncertainty tracking feature of the Signaloid system to find these distributions.

-The challenges involved in solving this problem can be readily seen by looking at small $n$ cases.
-For $n=1$, we have an equation $$
+## Using the program
+The input to the program is provided as a file that contains the entries of the $A$ matrix and the $b$ vector.
+The first line of the input file is an integer $n$ that tells the dimensionality of the problem (i.e. the number of unknowns, which is the same as the number of equations).
+The next $n^2$ entries tell the distribution of the entries of $A$ in a row major sequence, i.e, row 2 is $A_{1,1}$

+The distribution information for an entry is specified by a string which tells the type of distribution, followed by parameters for that distribution.
+The distribution types are and their paramaters are:
+1. "custom": followed by a sequence of numbers $a_1,a_2,a_3,...a_k$.
+This denotes a distribution which takes the values $a_1,a_2,a_3,...a_k$ with equal probabilities (=$1/k$).
+If we have a single number after "custom", then that entry is non-random equal to that number.
+2. "gauss": followed by two numbers.
+This is normal distribution where the first number is its mean, and the second is its standard deviation.
+2. "unif": followed by two numbers.
+This is uniform distribution between the first number which is its minimum value, and the second number which is its maximum value.
+2. "gauss": followed by two numbers.
+This is normal distribution where the first number is its mean, and the second is its standard deviation.

 ## Getting Started
 1. [Fork](https://docs.github.com/en/get-started/quickstart/fork-a-repo) this repository.